 A country home to a vast expanse of human history, Israel is a land rich in opportunities for archaeological excavations.
 Yet while there are opportunities to dig from the north to the south, none quite rival the untapped potential of Azekah.
-The team at Tel Azekah have successfully completed eight seasons, from 2012–2020 and now they are ready to begin the ninth season at Azekah 2022!
+The team at Tel Azekah have successfully completed nine seasons, from 2012–2021 and now they are ready to begin the tenth season at Azekah 2022!

 The biblical text references the area around Azekah as the arena for the battle between the boy David and the giant Goliath (1 Samuel 17:1).
 Beyond its significance as a central Judean town, the site gains archaeological and historical importance from its destruction by the Assyrian King Sennacherib.
 Referenced in Assyrian texts, Sennacherib described the site as an “eagle’s nest…with towers that project to the sky like swords.”
 Such evocative imagery, combined with the context of the text, constructs the site as a significant Judahite border stronghold.
 Azekah is also referenced in Jeremiah 34:7, as one of the remaining fortified cities of Judah.
 Nehemiah 11:30 writes that Azekah was resettled by Judeans in the Persian period and remained part of the province of Judah during the Ptolemaic period.